- The only legitimate reason to stay in contact with an ex is if there are co-parenting responsibilities.

 2. You can't let new energy in.

-Even if you are not consciously aware of it, if you are still in contact with your ex, you are continuing to devote energy over to that relationship, which can no longer be what you need and want.
+Even if you are not consciously aware of it, if you are still in contact with your ex, you are continuing to devote energy to that relationship, which can no longer be what you need and want.
 Each time you talk to your ex, work to make contact, or think about when you will next be in contact, you siphon off the energy needed to pursue new life experiences.

 3. You live off fantasy.

 If your relationship has ended, then it's over: What you had with your ex no longer exists.
 It will never be the same.
 Continuing the connection means that a part of you is still hoping that in some alternate universe there is a chance you and your ex can be together and be happy.
 As a result, you live off moments of closeness.
-But each time you come in touch, you are reminded that you no longer have your ex and you face crushing disappointment all over again.
+But each time you get back in touch, you are reminded that you no longer have your ex and you face crushing disappointment all over again.
 This roller coaster gets in the way of real life and its actual opportunities for happiness.

 4. You relive your mistakes.